 In order to have received and to maintain an adequacy decision, the country or territory is likely to have its own legal restrictions on making transfers of personal data to countries outside of the EEA.
 This will include the UK on its exit from the EU.

-We anticipate that the UK government will have discussions with these countries and territories in order to make alternative arrangements for transfers to the UK.
+We understand that the UK government is having discussions with these countries and territories in order to make arrangements for transfers to the UK.
 We will provide further guidance on this in due course.

 Otherwise, if you wish to continue receiving personal data from these countries or territories, you and the sender of the data will need to consider how to comply with local law requirements on transfers of personal data.

 - The first thing to do is to take stock.
 Understand your international flows of personal data, so that you know if any of your transfers are or will become restricted transfers under UK or EU data protection law on exit date.
 While all transfers have to be considered, you may want to prioritise transfers of large volumes of data, transfers of special category data or criminal convictions and offences data, and your business critical transfers.

 - Consider how you may continue to make and receive those transfers lawfully after exit date, and without an adequacy decision by the European Commission in relation to the UK.
 Key transfers to consider will be from the EEA to the UK.

 - Often a relatively simple way to provide an appropriate safeguard for a restricted transfer is to enter into standard contractual clauses between the sender and receiver of personal data.